-Nathan Englander is the author of the internationally bestselling story collection For the Relief of Unbearable Urges, the novel The Ministry of Special Cases, and the collection What We Talk About When We Talk About Anne Frank.
+Nathan Englander is the author of the internationally bestselling story collection For the Relief of Unbearable Urges, novels Dinner at the Center of the Earth and The Ministry of Special Cases, and the collection What We Talk About When We Talk About Anne Frank.
 He was the 2012 recipient of the Frank O’Connor International Short Story Award and a finalist for the 2013 Pulitzer Prize for What We Talk About.
 His short fiction has been widely anthologized, most recently in 100 Years of the Best American Short Stories.
-Translated into 20 languages, Englander was selected as one of “20 Writers for the 21st Century” by The New Yorker, received a Guggenheim Fellowship, a PEN/Malamud Award, the Bard Fiction Prize, and the Sue Kaufman Prize from the American Academy of Arts & Letters.
+Translated into 20 languages, Englander was selected as one of “20 Writers for the 21st Century” by The New Yorker, and has received a Guggenheim Fellowship, a PEN/Malamud Award, the Bard Fiction Prize, and the Sue Kaufman Prize from the American Academy of Arts & Letters.
 He’s been a fellow at the Dorothy & Lewis B. Cullman Center for Scholars and Writers at the New York Public Library, and at The American Academy of Berlin.
-In 2012, along with the publication of his new collection, Englander’s play The Twenty-Seventh Man premiered at The Public Theater, and his translation New American Haggadah (edited by Jonathan Safran Foer) was published by Little Brown.
-He also co-translated Etgar Keret’s Suddenly A Knock at the Door, published by FSG.
-He is currently Distinguished Writer-in-Residence at New York.
-Englander joined the PEN America Board in 2012.
+Englander’s play The Twenty-Seventh Man premiered at The Public Theater in 2012.
+He has translated New American Haggadah and co-translated Etgar Keret’s Suddenly A Knock at the Door.
+In 2017, Englander was a juror for the 2017 Scotiabank Giller Prize.
+He is currently Distinguished Writer-in-Residence at New York University.
+He joined the PEN America Board in 2012.